cole-busa/anti-social-media/README.md

-TODO: Update the total anti-social score.
-Add login authentication to the login page.
+TODO: Add login authentication to the login page.